 Introduction

-In automotive applications, Domain Controllers are a specialized computer that manages a set of vehicle functions within a specific area, or domain.
+In automotive applications, domain controllers are specialized computers that manage a set of vehicle functions within a specific area, or domain.
 Functional domains that typically need a domain controller require substantial computing power and are connected to numerous input/output (I/O) devices.
 Examples include active safety, user experience, and body and chassis functions.

 Radars, cameras, and other sensors around the car provide inputs to an active safety domain controller, which then uses that data to build a model of the surroundings.
 Based on what the model indicates, software programs in the domain controller subsequently decide “policy and planning” what the vehicle should do.
 For instance, based on pre-set regulations, the software may use sensor-generated images to identify a pedestrian who will cross the road and trigger the car to either apply the brakes or warn the driver.